Why Headless Browsers Get Detected: A Technical Breakdown

 User-Agent without matching sec-ch-uaHeader contradiction — caught immediately

-Math.random() delays onlyTiming variance isn't the same as behavioral entropy
+Math.random() delays onlyTiming variance isn't behavioral entropy

 code

-1IP reputation: +0.1 (clean, residential) 2JA3 mismatch: +0.6 (Node.js TLS on Chrome UA) 3navigator.webdriver: +0.0 (fixed appropriately) 4Canvas hash: +0.4 (a known headless hash) 5Plugin count: +0.3 (no plugins) 6Mouse entropy: +0.5 (moving in a straight line) 7───────────────────────────────────────────── 8Total: 1.9 → Block threshold: 1.5
+1IP reputation: +0.1 (clean, residential) 2JA3 mismatch: +0.6 (Node.js TLS on Chrome UA) 3navigator.webdriver: +0.0 (patched correctly) 4Canvas hash: +0.4 (known headless hash) 5Plugin count: +0.3 (empty plugins) 6Mouse entropy: +0.5 (straight-line movement) 7───────────────────────────────────────────── 8Total: 1.9 → Block threshold: 1.5

-The sec-ch-ua Issue
+The sec-ch-ua Problem

 http